 Remember make a considered choice, do not let your heart rule your head.

-BE AWARE if the seller is offering for sale a puppy from Eastern Europe or the Republic of Ireland the puppy must be at least 15 weeks of age, be microchipped, rabies vaccination at 12 weeks of age and a current Passport.
-The importer and seller must comply with the EU Legislation the Balai Directive
+If the seller is offering a puppy for sale from Eastern Europe or the Republic of Ireland the puppy must be at least 15 weeks of age, be microchipped, rabies vaccination at 12 weeks of age and a current Passport.
+The importer and seller must comply with the EU Legislation the *Balai Directive*

 also import puppies from Eastern Europe.